trant44atwit/CloudLab1andMoreTT/Lab2/README.md

 ## Using the CLI (Lab 2 Addition)

 Go to the cli.py file and run the file.

+If an input is needed, the terminal will ask the user for input.

+The CLI will run until told to stop.

 The terminal will pop up and display a menu of the available routes.